 - Pour the batter into the prepared pan and bake for 22-30 minutes, or until a skewer inserted in the centre comes out clean.
 Cool on a rack for 10-15 minutes in the pan, and then invert onto another rack, the flat side of the cake uppermost, to cool completely.

-- Strain the jam into a small saucepan, add the rose water if using, and bring briefly to a boil while stirring.
-Let cool, but don’t let it set firm.
+- Strain the jam into a small saucepan to smooth out lumps of fruit, and add the rose water if using, starting with the smaller amount and tasting until you’re happy with the balance.
+Bring the jam briefly to a boil while stirring.
+Let the jam cool, but don’t let it set firm.
 Pour the melted jam evenly over the cooled cake, spreading it down the sides as well.
 Let the undercoat set completely before glazing.

 - To make the glaze, dissolve the sugar in the water in a medium saucepan over moderate heat.
 Lower the heat and add the chocolate pieces and butter.
 Stir frequently until melted and smooth.
-Remove from the heat and add rose water to taste, starting with ½ teaspoon and adding increments of ¼ teaspoon until it has the strength you like.
+Remove from the heat and add rose water to taste, starting with a little less than ¼ teaspoon and adding more drop by drop until it has the strength you like.
 Let the glaze cool for 5-10 minutes, stirring frequently, until it is thick enough to pour, but not run.

 - Pour the glaze onto the cake and spread to the edges and over the sides.
 Use a blunt knife or metal spatula to even out any gaps, being careful not to disturb the jam undercoat.